cirrusflyer275ds/ctx-eor-site/docs/recruiting/customer-walkthrough-example.md

 # Campaign Walkthroughs

-This module provides example workflows that show how CTX-EOR builds and launches a recruiting campaign from minimal input.
+This module provides example workflows that show how Hireway builds and launches a recruiting campaign from minimal input.
 These scenarios illustrate how customers interact with the platform and what happens behind the scenes.

 ---